 Urij= kqiqjrij+4εijσijrij12-σijrij6 (1)

-In formula (1), the first term describes the electrostatic (Coulomb) interactions between the pairs of atoms i and j, where k=14πε0 is the Coulomb constant (ε0 is the electric constant), qi is the ith atomic charge in Ni(BDC)(TED)0.5, including nickel (Ni), nitrogen (N), oxygen (O), carbon (C), and hydrogen (H).
+In Formula (1), the first term describes the electrostatic (Coulomb) interactions between the pairs of atoms i and j, where k=14πε0 is the Coulomb constant (ε0 is the electric constant), qi is the ith atomic charge in Ni(BDC)(TED)0.5, including nickel (Ni), nitrogen (N), oxygen (O), carbon (C), and hydrogen (H).
 These partial charge parameters were calculated using DDEC (Density Derived Electrostatic and Chemical) algorithm to set the force field for electrostatic interactions.
-Besides, these interactions were handled using the Ewald summation technique8 with the cut-off radius of 12 Å. The remaining term in the formula (1) describes the van der Waals interactions with an Lennard-Jones (LJ) potential, 6-12 potential.
+Besides, these interactions were handled using the Ewald summation technique8 with the cut-off radius of 12 Å. The remaining term in Formula (1) describes the van der Waals interactions with an Lennard-Jones (LJ) potential, 6-12 potential.
 Here, εij, σij correspond to the depth and diameter of the potential well for each pair of atoms i and j, handled using Lorentz–Berthelot rule:

 εij=εiεj; σij=12(σi+σj), (2)